-Suggested Technique: Discussion or Debate
+Questions for Scene Suggested Technique: Discussion or Debate

-- If Tuvia had decided to enforce the rule that pregnancies were forbidden, what do you think he would have done to the mother and baby?
-Do you ever think it is effective for a leader to break his own rules? - Do you think that Lilka exerts leadership in this scene?
-Why or why not?
+If Tuvia had decided to enforce the rule that pregnancies were forbidden, what do you think he would have done to the mother and baby?
+Do you ever think it is effective for a leader to break his own rules?

+Do you think that Lilka exerts leadership in this scene?
+Why o why not?
 Explore her use of language.
 How did she build an argument?
-How did she ultimately convince Tuvia? - To what extent do you think Lilka manipulated her beauty, and her relationship with Tuvia, to convince him to change his explicit order against babies being born in the unit?
-What is the difference between 'influence' and "leadership?"
-Can the two be differentiated when husband and wife disagree? - Do you agree with Tuvia's decision to let the baby live?
+How did she ultimately convince Tuvia?

+· To what extent do you think Lilka manipulated her beauty To what extent up you time class manipulated net oeauty, and her relationship with Tuvia, to convince him to change his explicit order against babies being born in the uni?
+What is the difference between "influence" and "eadership?
+Can the two be differentiated when husband and wife disagree?

+Do you agree with Tuvia's decision to let the baby live?
 What conflicting messages did it send to the camp?
 What was the underlying value that it reinforced?

+02009 JEWISH PARTISAN EDUCATIONAL FOUNDATION

-The following text is a commentary on one of the Jewish stories of humankind's creation.
-It addresses the question of why, in this story, the first human was created alone.
+The foll text is a commentary on one of the lewish stories Ine tollowing text is a commentary on one of the Jewish stories of humankind's creation.
+It addresses the question of why, in this stor-ry, the first human was created alone.
 The reason it provides is that each human being is unique-his or her own world-and that each life must be preserved and protected, and treated with as much love and care as if it were an entire world full of human beings.

-Man was created alone to teach that anyone who destroys on life is regarded as if he or she had destroyed an entire world, and anyone who saves one life is regarded as if he or she had saved an entire world. -Mishnah Sanhedrin, Chapter 4, Mishnah 5
+Man was created alone to teach that anyone who destroys on life is regarded as if he or she had destr and anyone who saves one life is regarded as if he or she had and anyone who saves one life is regarded as if he or she had saved an entire world. -Mishnah Sanhedrin, Chapter 4, Mishnah 5\